Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 My dog loves the snow, but unfortunately can't stay out in it for very long.
 Within a few minutes, the snow and ice gets packed between the pads under his paws, causing him such discomfort that he just stops and can't walk any further.
 We had another dog that suffered with this same problem.
 I always thought that there had to be a solution for this, but we all know that shoe stores for dogs just don't exist.
 One can find all kinds of clothing for dogs but nothing for the paws.

 Take two pairs of socks (you can use child's size if your dog is small) and cut off the tops of each.
 You want to leave them long enough to reach at least knee high.
 (I know - dog's don't have knees, but we will use our imagination.)
 I then cut circles to fit in the toe end of each sock (cut 2 for each sock) from that spongy rubber type of shelf lining.
+Cut another circle, slightly bigger for each from the part of sock you cut off.
+Insert the two rubber circles into toe area and then the sock circle.
+Stitch around circle securing to sock.
+This is creating the "sole" of the booty.
+Then take a length of Velcro long enough to hook to each other in front of booty.
+I sewed them to the back center.

 That's it!
 Just slip them on your dog and secure them closed with the Velcro.
 The first time you try this, your dog will probably look at you as though you are nuts.
 Mine did.
 He wasn't sure about them and on his first excursion out, he stopped every few steps, shaking each foot.
 But he also realized that he no longer felt pain and got use to them quickly.
 He has no problems wearing them.
 They are soft for the dog, machine washable and keep his feet dry while outside.